-There are various 3D audio playback systems, so the recording techniques that work best for each of them will naturally be different.
-For soundfield synthesis systems, multi-channel microphone arrays can be a solution, while for 3D stereo, stereophonic miking techniques are the norm.
+There are various 3D Audio playback systems, so the recording techniques that work best for each of them will naturally be different.
+For soundfield synthesis systems, multichannel microphone arrays can be a solution, while for 3D stereo, stereophonic miking techniques are the norm.
 For binaural reproduction in the simplest case, a dummy head can be used.

-But all these systems share one requirement when recording complex, sustained sound sources such as ambient sound: Stereophonic techniques must be used, because they alone offer both highquality sound and high channel efficiency.
+But all these systems share one requirement when recording complex, spatially-extended sound sources such as ambient sound: stereophonic techniques must be used, because they alone offer both highquality sound and high channel efficiency (even two channels may be enough).
 It is impossible or inefficient to reproduce in high quality the sound of a large chorus, for example, or the complex, ambient sound of a city street, by compiling single point sources recorded with separate microphones.

-In the same way, multi-channel microphone arrays for soundfield synthesis, such as higher-order Ambisonics ("HOA") or wavefield synthesis, fall short in practice because their channel efficiency and sonic quality are too low.
+In the same way, multichannel microphone arrays for soundfield synthesis, such as higher-order Ambisonics ("HOA") or wavefield synthesis, fall short in practice because their channel efficiency or sonic quality are too low.
 If on the other hand the number of channels is reduced, e.g. with first-order Ambisonics, the spatial quality becomes burdened with compromise.

-For binaural playback, the dummy head technique is clearly the simplest solution-but it does not, in itself, produce results compatible with virtual reality glasses, in which the binaural signals must respond to user's head motions.
-This is possible only through the "binauralization" of a stereo-phonic array-a technique that is already well established in audio for games.
+For binaural playback, the dummy head technique is clearly the simplest solution-but it does not, in itself, produce results compatible with virtual reality glasses, in which the binaural signals must respond to the user's head motions.
+That would be possible only through the "binauralization" [13] of a stereophonic array-a technique that is already well established.